Online Ensemble Learning for Sector Rotation: A Gradient-Free Framework: Empirical Study

+To evaluate the practical effectiveness of our ensemble forecasts, we implement a sector rotation strategy based on predicted returns from the feasible online ensemble.
+Each month, sectors are sorted in ascending order and grouped into five quantile portfolios: ``Bottom 5'', ``41--55'', ``21--40'', ``6--20'', and ``Top 5''.
+Stocks within each sector are held using the same weighting scheme as defined in \eqref{eq:def_sector_returns}, and we evaluate both equally-weighted and capitalization-weighted implementations.

+As benchmarks, we include an equally-weighted portfolio across all sectors ($1/N$) and the S\&P 500 index.
+Table~\ref{statistics_po} reports annualized return, volatility, Sharpe ratio, maximum drawdown, and Sortino ratio for all quantile portfolios and benchmarks, covering the full out-of-sample period (1987–2021; Panel I) and the COVID-19 period (2020–2021; Panel II).
+We isolate the pandemic period due to heightened volatility and sector dispersion.

+During the COVID-19 crash, the S\&P 500 declined by 34\% in February–March 2020, followed by a rapid but uneven recovery.
+While technology, healthcare, and consumer staples sectors rebounded quickly, others such as energy, industrials, and financials lagged.
+The ensemble forecasts captured these dynamics effectively, leading to substantial gains for the ``Top 5'' portfolio.

+The strategy shows a clear monotonic relationship between predicted returns and realized performance.
+Annualized returns increase from 6.61\% for the ``Bottom 5'' to 14.15\% for the ``Top 5'' portfolios over the full sample, and from 19.15\% to 50.4\% during the pandemic (Panel II.A), using equally-weighted returns.
+The ``Top 5'' portfolio consistently achieves the highest Sharpe and Sortino ratios, while maintaining volatility and drawdowns comparable to or better than benchmarks.
+Similar results hold for capitalization-weighted returns (Panel II.B).

+To account for trading frictions, we evaluate the ``Top 5'' strategy under transaction costs of 5, 10, and 15 basis points per percentage point of turnover.
+Even after costs, net returns remain strong, confirming the strategy’s robustness and implementability.

+Over the full out-of-sample period, the ``Top 5'' strategy achieves Sortino ratios of 1.14 (equally-weighted) and 1.21 (capital-weighted).
+During the COVID-19 period, performance improves markedly, with Sortino ratios rising to 2.4 and 2.1, respectively.
+Sharpe ratios over this period also exceed both benchmarks and the historical Top 5 portfolios.
+These results demonstrate that our ensemble-guided strategy is able to dynamically select outperforming sectors, even during periods of severe market stress.

+Although Table~\ref{statistics_po} reports aggregate performance metrics, it is essential to examine the evolution of strategy performance over time—particularly for machine learning methods, which can lose their edge as market participants adapt or as new information becomes widely available.
+To assess persistence, we analyze the monthly performance of the ``Top 5'' sector portfolio.
+Figures~\ref{performance:average} and \ref{performance:weighted} display cumulative returns, monthly returns, and drawdowns for the strategy versus the S\&P 500 index, using equally- and capitalization-weighted returns as defined in \eqref{eq:def_sector_returns}.

+The results indicate that our strategy has not been arbitraged away.
+Its cumulative outperformance relative to the market grows steadily, especially around periods of structural shifts—most notably during the COVID-19 crisis.
+During this period, investors rapidly rotated into sectors such as technology, healthcare, and consumer staples.
+Our ensemble effectively captured this shift, enabling substantial gains for the ``Top 5'' strategy.

-In terms of drawdowns, both the equally-weighted and the capitalization-weighted ``Top 5'' strategies exhibit often smaller drawdowns than the market, and a much faster recovery from major market downturns such as the 2002 dot-com bubble and the 2008 global financial crisis.
-This highlights the potential of our strategy to provide downside protection and faster recovery from market shocks.
+Both weighting schemes yield favorable drawdown behavior.
+The ``Top 5'' portfolios consistently exhibit smaller peak-to-trough declines and faster recoveries compared to the market during major downturns such as the dot-com crash (2002) and the global financial crisis (2008).
+This suggests that the strategy provides not only outperformance but also downside protection.